-10.2.3 Takeoff
+10.3 Takeoff

-Now we're ready to take off.
-It took a long time to get ready, but in fact there's really more that we should have done.
-For example, there are all the things mentioned in the previous cross country flight tutorial.
-And there are other IFR preparations that we should have made.
-But again, in the interests of not overwhelming your brains, I'm only feeding you a bare minimum of information, and feeding it in trickles.
+We're ready to take off.
+There are other preparations that we should have made, but again, in the interests of not overwhelming your brains, I'm only feeding you a bare minimum of information, and feeding it in trickles.
 This brings us to the most important control you have - the 'p' key.
 Use this often, especially when a new concept is introduced.

 Okay.
-Now take off, keeping a heading of 310° for now.
-Establish a steady Take off; climb on runrate of climb.
+Take off, keeping a heading of 310° for now.
+Establish a steady rate of Take off; climb on runclimb.
 We plan to climb to 4000 feet.
-There's just one problem though - way heading those ugly-looking clouds are standing in our way.
+There's just one problem though - those way heading ugly-looking clouds are standing in our way.

-10.3 In the Air
+10.4 In the Air